davidolufemi521/davidolufemi521/README.md

-### 🛠️ Projects I Built During for organizations solving problems within the organization
+### 🛠️ Projects I  Have Built  for organizations solving problems within the organization

 During my IT, I focused on solving real problems in the company using Python and basic automation tools.
 Some of the projects I developed include: